vsao/verification/Rule_deck/README.md

  Here, we can conclude that error decreases by increasing the strip length of a resistor.

- ## Cutom Resistor(rnp1)
+ ## Number of bends calculation
+- Custom Poly-Resistor(rnp1)
-- Custom Poly-Resistor(rnp1) layout shape is shown below:
+  - Layout shape is shown below:

 ![Custom Poly-Resistor](https://github.com/vsao/verification/blob/main/Rule_deck/poly_res.png)

   - Number of bends calculation: Area Macro is used to calculate w and l of resistor for both the cases: `with bends` and `without beds`.

 | Parameters | Without Bends(u) | With Bends(u) |
 |------------|------------------|---------------|